Hôtel de Besenval: A scandal – or L'affaire de Mademoiselle de Choiseul

-The inheritance dispute over the Hôtel Chanac de Pompadour attracted a lot of public attention at the time, as the heiress appointed by the Marquise de Hautefort, Augustine Françoise de Choiseul, was at the same time involved in a long going legitimisation process to determine her biological parentage involving César Auguste de Choiseul, Duc de Choiseul et Comte de Plessis-Praslin († 1705), and his family respectively, and the powerful family on her mother's side, the family de La Baume Le Blanc de La Vallière, the Ducs de La Vallière.
+The inheritance dispute over the Hôtel Chanac de Pompadour attracted considerable public attention at the time, as the heiress designated by the Marquise de Hautefort, Augustine Françoise de Choiseul, was simultaneously involved in a prolonged legitimisation process to establish her biological parentage.
+This process concerned César Auguste de Choiseul, Duc de Choiseul et Comte de Plessis-Praslin († 1705), and his family, as well as the powerful family on her mother's side, the family de La Baume Le Blanc de La Vallière, the Ducs de La Vallière.
 It was one of the biggest scandals of its time and the court case – which was called L'affaire de Mademoiselle de Choiseul – was even brought before the Parlement de Paris.
-Augustine Françoise de Choiseul was the ward of the Marquise de Hautefort, who called her Mademoiselle de Saint-Cyr, named after the marquise's possession of Saint-Cyr-la-Roche.
+Augustine Françoise de Choiseul was the ward of the Marquise de Hautefort, who named her Mademoiselle de Saint-Cyr, named after the marquise's possession of Saint-Cyr-la-Roche.
 Finally, on 18 July 1726, she was declared daughter of Louise-Gabrielle, Duchesse de Choiseul, née de La Baume Le Blanc de La Vallière (1665–1698), and of the Duc de Choiseul.
 Furthermore, two years later, on 7 June 1728, it was decided by an amicable settlement that the Marquise de Hautefort's niece Marie Anne Henriette, Marquise de Rochechouart, née d'Espinay Saint-Luc (1673–1731), would inherit the Hôtel Chanac de Pompadour.